Nightjar Logo

 As Claid.ai notes: "Unlike generic image generators, dedicated AI product photography tools are built on a specific architecture: Subject Preservation.
 Generic models often warp text, logos, or packaging geometry."

-Nightjar uses this Subject Preservation approach to anchor every generated angle to your original image.
-The product in your back view will be identical to your front view.
-Same color.
-Same proportions.
-Same everything.
+Nightjar uses this product-preservation approach to anchor every generated angle to your original image.
+The product in alternate views is designed to preserve the colors, proportions, text, logos, and structure of the source.

 AI Camera Angle Tools Compared